DownQuark-Work/downquark.templateCore.BaseQuarks/Persistence/basequark-database/Demo.md

 5. a `boolean` column (or star schema or whatever) will list whether the cards are capable of _entwining_ (no other data is necessary)
 6. and maybe just for fun a column that lists how many total "_descendants_" the card's \_entwining_s have been responsible for creating
    - (fancy way of saying count the roots on the family tree)

+> will decide on [structure](https://www.geeksforgeeks.org/difference-between-star-schema-and-snowflake-schema/)/etc as we go